mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

              account_manager.get_score(username='joe123'))
 ```

 That's 15 lines just to get an instance of `AccountManager` and begin testing it.
-At that level, there's so much boilerplate that it distracts from whatever behavior you're trying to test.
+At that level, there's so much boilerplate that it distracts from whatever behavior you're testing.

 Your natural inclination might be to bury all the uninteresting code in test helper methods, but you should first ask a more vital question: why is the system so difficult to test?

-If you need a lot of boilerplate code simply to call the system you're testing, that may indicate a flaw in your design.
+If you need a lot of boilerplate simply to call the system you're testing, that may indicate a flaw in your design.
 Take another look at the object instantiation line my example test above:

 ```python
 account_manager = AccountManager(user_database,